cirosantilli/linux-cheat/net/apache.md

-cheat on the apache server
+Cheat on the apache server.

-test apache:
+Test apache:

     firefox http://localhost/ &

 #intro

-apache is a web server
+Apache is a web server

-a web server listens to a port (default 80) for strings
+A web server listens to a port (default 80) for strings

-theses strings are http requests
+Theses strings are http requests

-then it takes the http request, processes it, and then returns the request to the client
+Then it takes the http request, processes it, and then returns the request to the client

-part of the processing may be passed to another program: typically a <#cgi> script
+Part of the processing may be passed to another program: typically a <#cgi> script

 #test preparations

-before doing anything, make this test dir:
+Before doing anything, make this test dir:

     mkdir test
     cd test